MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 To learn how to perform tasks in OneDrive on an iOS device, see [Use OneDrive on iOS](https://support.office.com/article/08d5c5b2-ccc6-40eb-a244-fe3597a3c247).

-To learn how to perform tasks in OneDrive on an iOS device, see [Use OneDrive on Android](https://support.office.com/article/eee1d31c-792d-41d4-8132-f9621b39eb36).
+To learn how to perform tasks in OneDrive on an Android device, see [Use OneDrive on Android](https://support.office.com/article/eee1d31c-792d-41d4-8132-f9621b39eb36).

 ## Manage OneDrive